 The Department of Civil and Environmental Engineering (CVE) offers a curriculum leading to the Bachelor of Science (B.S.) degree in civil engineering.
-The Civil Engineering Program is accredited by the Engineering Accreditation Commission (EAC) of ABET, Inc. (www.abet.org).
-The department also offers the Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) degrees in civil and environmental engineering.
+The civil engineering program is accredited by the Engineering Accreditation Commission (EAC) of ABET, Inc. (www.abet.org).
+The department also offers a minor in environmental engineering and the Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) degrees in civil and environmental engineering.

 Faculty: Associate Professor Gindy, Chairperson.
-Professors Baxter, Lee, Tsiatas, Veyera, and R.Wright; Associate Professors Craver, Hunter, Thiem, and Thomas; Assistant Professors Akanda, Bradshaw, and Das; Adjunct Professor Harr; Adjunct Assistant Professors Badorek, George, Morgan, and Scalora; Professors Emeriti Kovacs, Marcus, McEwen, Poon, and Urish.
+Professors Baxter, Boving, Lee, Tsiatas, Veyera, and R.Wright; Associate Professors Bradshaw, Craver, Hunter, Thiem, and Thomas; Assistant Professors Akanda, Das, and Goodwill; Adjunct Professor Harr; Adjunct Assistant Professors Badorek, George, Morgan, and Scalora; Professors Emeriti Kovacs, Marcus, McEwen, Poon, Silva, and Urish.

 Department Mission Statement.
-Consistent with the missions of the University of Rhode Island and the College of Engineering (COE), the Department of Civil and Environmental Engineering seeks to prepare students to practice professionally in the national and international marketplace in the field of Civil and Environmental Engineering through the provision of high quality undergraduate and graduate educational programs and research opportunities; provides an environment that encourages and supports faculty career development and professional/community service; actively promotes diversity; and maintains a nationally recognized research program.
+Consistent with the missions of the University of Rhode Island and the College of Engineering (COE), the department of civil and environmental engineering seeks to prepare students to practice professionally in the national and international marketplace in the field of civil and environmental engineering through the provision of high quality undergraduate and graduate educational programs and research opportunities; provide an environment that encourages and supports faculty career development and professional/community service; actively promotes diversity; and maintain a nationally recognized research program.

 Program Educational Objectives.

-- Be prepared for personal and professional success with awareness and commitment to their ethical and social responsibilities, and diversity, both as individuals and in team environments;
+- Practice civil engineering with an awareness of and commitment to ethics and social responsibility, sustainability, and diversity both as individuals and in team environments.

-- Be interested in, motivated for, and capable of pursing continued life-long learning through further graduate education, or other training programs in engineering or related fields.
+- Pursue life-long learning through graduate education, professional licensure, or advanced training in civil engineering or related fields.